miciek/miciek.github.io/about.md

 permalink: /about/
 ---

-I am a software engineer developing software and collaborative working environments.
+I am a software engineer developing software & collaborative working environments.
 I am currently using functional programming (Scala) and DevOps culture approach.
-I know and use several programming languages.
+I speak at conferences, run workshops & organise meetups to help others make better products.
 I currently work at <a href="https://wearerealitygames.com/">Reality Games</a>, where we are building games based on big data.

 This is a blog about software engineering.
 I write about technical and organisational problems and try to come up with solutions based on experiments and research.